 This qualification is for students who are interested in the world around them.
-They have the opportunity to learn how people are affected by natural phenomena and how human activity has shaped the world.
+They can learn how people are affected by natural phenomena and how human activity has shaped the world.
 Students also have the opportunity to carry out their own fieldwork investigation and to develop key geographical and statistical skills.